GoTeamEpsilon/ctakes-rest-service/README.md

 ## Responsibilites

 This container, when given an XMI result from cTAKES, puts together a nice JSON representation of the concept mentions with medical codes and text.
 When the processing is done, the JSON is sent to a container that communicates back to the EMR.
+The raw cTAKES text is also included in the payload so the exact corpus that was processed by cTAKES can be matched with the concept mentions at the proper indexes.

 ## Install